-A. The district court did not abuse its discretion by excluding Dr. Daniel Spitz's expert testimony mia, and (2) people with severe schizophrenia have an increased chance of dying from cardiac arrhythmia.
+A. The district court did not abuse its discretion by excluding Dr. Daniel Spitz's expert testimony

+Neither party disputed Dr. Spitz's preliminary conclusions that (1) Vogel's death was caused by acute cardiac arrhythmia, and (2) people with severe schizophrenia have an increased chance of dying from cardiac arrhythmia.
 The district court excluded Dr. Spitz's testimony, because there was no reliable scientific basis for his supplemental conclusion that Vogel's dress-out experience at the county jail caused his cardiac arrhythmia three weeks later.
 The majority concludes that the district court erred in excluding Dr. Daniel Spitz's testimony.
 I disagree.